-L-glutamine gets mentioned at the gym as either a performance enhancer for weightlifters, or as a training recovery aid.
+L-glutamine gets mentioned at the gym as either a performance enhancer for weightlifters, or as a training & muscle recovery aid.
 (8)

-But extensive sports science research on the effectiveness of l-glutamine for providing these fitness benefits just doesn’t support the Bro Gym Whisperers’ claims, according to the ISSN (International Society of Sports Nutrition).
+Extensive sports science research on the effectiveness of l-glutamine hasn’t yet definitely proven it helps build muscle, according to the ISSN (International Society of Sports Nutrition).
 (9)

 Besides the nutrition side of things, there are a few other qualities about protein powders that I think are worth considering: